-Bone broth dates back to prehistoric times, when hunter-gatherers turned otherwise inedible animal parts like bones, hooves and knuckles into a broth they could drink.
+Bone broth dates back to prehistoric times, when hunter-gatherers turned otherwise inedible animal parts like bones, hooves, and knuckles into a broth they could drink.

-You can make bone broth using bones from just about any animal — pork, beef, veal, turkey, lamb, bison, buffalo, venison, chicken or fish.
+You can make bone broth using bones from just about any animal — chicken, pork, beef, veal, turkey, lamb, bison, buffalo, venison, or fish.

+Making bone broth is very simple.
 There are many recipes online, but most people don’t even use a recipe.

-All you really need is a large pot, water, vinegar and bones.
+All you really need is a large pot, water, vinegar, and bones.

 - 1 gallon (4 liters) of water

-- 2 tbsp (30 ml) apple cider vinegar
+- 2 tbsp (30 mL) apple cider vinegar

 - 2–4 pounds (about 1–2 kg) of animal bones